PubCOI/site/content/contact.md

 ---

-Contact the project via info@pubcoi.org
+Contact the project via info@pubcoi.org.

+Use our [GPG key](/pubkey.pem) if transmitting any sensitive information.